 Training Requirements for Medical Scribes

 So, how long does it take to become a scribe?
 You might need a job right away.
 The good news is, it doesn’t take very long to become a medical scribe.
-If you have a strong resume and interview well, you could quickly secure a position.
+You could quickly secure a position if you have a strong resume and interview well.

-But even with few regulations and varying policies, every medical scribe job requires a high school diploma and basic scientific knowledge.
-After all, it would be hard to type quickly if you aren’t familiar with anatomy and medical terminology.
+However, even with a few regulations and varying policies, every medical scribe job requires a high school diploma and basic scientific knowledge.
+After all, it would be hard to type quickly if you weren’t familiar with anatomy and medical terminology.
 You might need to transcribe the medical jargon that’s dictated to you.
 It would make the doctor’s job more difficult if you didn’t understand the jargon.

 So, while the rules are more laid-back for a medical scribe, there are still important factors to consider.